Koha-Community/kohadocs/en/source/02_administration.rst

 With OPACBaseURL set, links to the OPAC will appear on each individual bib record in the staff client
 |image67|

-`OpacAdditionalStylesheet <#OpacAdditionalStylesheet>`__
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Asks: Include the additional CSS stylesheet \_\_\_ to override specified settings from the default stylesheet.

-Description:

--  The preference can look for stylesheets in the template directory for your OPAC language, for instance: /koha-tmpl/opac-tmpl/prog/en/css.
-   If you upload a custom file, opac-mystyles.css to this directory, you can specify it by entering opac-mystyles.css in your opaccolorstylesheet system preference.
-This adds your custom stylesheet as a linked stylesheet alongside the OPAC's default CSS files.
-This method is preferable because linked stylesheets are cached by the user's browser, meaning upon repeat visits to your site the user's browser will not have to re-download the stylesheet, instead using the copy in the browser's cache.

--  If you would rather, you can upload your CSS to another server and enter the full URL pointing to it's location remember to begin the URL with http://

-    **Note**

-    Leave this field blank to disable it

-    **Note**

-    This file will add a linked CSS, not replace the existing default CSS.

 `opaccredits <#opaccredits>`__
 ''''''''''''''''''''''''''''''